parai/WhatsApp/README.md

 And then make it better if I want to do it.
 ### TOOLS
-* Any one else who want to use AUTOSAR platform, he must use the tool to do configuration for the application, such as BSW thing and RTE.
+* Any one else who want to use AUTOSAR platform, he must use the tool to do configuration for the application, such as BSW things and RTE.
 * Yes, before I have builded a good tool to configure the BSWs for ArcCore, but never RTE.
 * So, maybe I need to know more what is RTE, how to define it.
 So I decided to learn "Methodology and Templates" to get more information.